Pages tagged "pm-ok"

 Time with the doctor and quality of care can vary among medical cannabis specialists.

-The medicinal properties of cannabis are varied given the multiplicity of physiological roles of the endocannabinoid system, a ubiquitous molecular signaling system at which compounds in cannabis have robust receptor-based actions.
-Here is information on medical marijuana practice policies and procedures in your locality, as well as scientific and practice ethics information.
+The medicinal properties of marijuana are varied given the multiplicity of physiological roles of the endocannabinoid system, a ubiquitous molecular signaling system at which compounds in marijuana have robust receptor-based actions.
+Here is information regarding medical marijuana practice policies and procedures in your locality, as well as scientific and practice ethics information.